NeilRaiden/keyboard-layouts/README.md

 ## 2. English Phonemic

-(_for learners of spoken English - to type in English IPA symbols_)
+(_for learners of spoken English - typing with English IPA symbols_)

 ### Problem: